Jala Makhzoumi

-Jala Makhzoumi (born 1949) is an Iraqi–Lebanese landscape architect, academic, and activist.
+Jala Makhzoumi (جالا مخزومي; born 1949) is an Iraqi landscape architect, academic, and activist.
 She taught architecture and landscape for 15 years at the University of Technology in Baghdad.
 Makhzoumi helped found the Landscape Design and Ecosystem Management program at the American University of Beirut, where she serves as an adjunct professor.
 Her research includes landscape design, sustainable urban greenery, and post‑war recovery strategies.
 She has co‑authored several books, including Ecological Landscape Design and Planning: The Mediterranean Context and The Right to Landscape, which examine landscape and human rights.
 In 2023, she was elected vice president of the International Federation of Landscape Architects (IFLA).
 She is president of the IFLA Middle East Chapter.
 Makhzoumi is also a co‑founder of UNIT44, a Lebanon‑based design and planning practice in landscape architecture and urban design.

 Early life and education

-Makhzoumi was born in Iraq in 1949 to an Iraqi Kurdish mother and a Lebanese father.
+Makhzoumi was born in Iraq in 1949 to an Iraqi Kurdish mother and an Iraqi Arab father who was born and raised in Lebanon.
 She grew up in Baghdad and spent summers in Dhour El Choueir, Lebanon.
 In 1971, she enrolled in the Faculty of Engineering at the University of Baghdad to study architecture.
 After graduation, she moved to the United States to attend Yale University, where she received a master's degree in environmental design.